matthewwangg/matthewwangg/README.md

 # 👋 Hey!
 I'm Matt

-- 📓 Incoming MS CSE at UC San Diego.
+- 📓 BS Computer Science at Arizona State University.
 - 💻 Software Engineering Intern at Google.
 - 🚗 Ex-SWE Intern at RevolutionParts.
 - 🤖 Ex-AI/ML Eng.
 Intern at Honeywell and Software Developer for SDSC.